 Grain/Texture: Grain is usually straight, but can be irregular.
 Has a medium to coarse texture and good natural luster.

-Endgrain: Diffuse-porous; large to very large pores, few; solitary and radial multiples of 2-3; tyloses commonly present; growth rings distinct; rays not visible without lens; parenchyma banded.
+Endgrain: Diffuse-porous; large to very large pores, few; solitary and radial multiples of 2-3; tyloses commonly present; growth rings distinct; narrow rays not visible without lens, spacing normal to fairly close; parenchyma banded.

 Rot Resistance: Peruvian Walnut is rated as moderately durable in terms of decay resistance, though it is susceptible to insect attack.

 Workability: Typically easy to work provided the grain is straight and regular.
 Planer tearout can sometimes be a problem when surfacing pieces with irregular or figured grain.
 Glues, stains, and finishes well.